exmgr/node-project/README.md

 ## Prerequisites
-- *Nodejs* available and accessible
+The following packages are expected to be installed, available and accessible from the PATH
+- *Nodejs*
+- *NPM*
-- *Git* installed and accessible
+- *Git*

 ## Usage
 - If you are looking for a quick and easy way to setup a new project: